Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 - Headless services: None type in the manifest.
 When is not necessary any load balancer.
 Often used with stateful sets

 Service Type:
-- ClusterIp: fix a static ip to a cluster.
+- ClusterIp: fix a static internal ip to a cluster.
 And the cluster send traffic to pods with dinamic ip.
-Labels connect the cluster with pods.
+Labels connect the cluster with pods. the internal ip is only reachable within the cluster
-- NodePort: expose the port of and the external ip of a node.
+- NodePort: expose the port of and the internal ip of a node.
 And node send the traffic to pods.
 You have to know the ip of each node and its exposed port
-- loadBalancer: create an internal load balancer service which is conected to the cloud load balancer
+- loadBalancer: create an internal load balancer service which is conected to an external cloud load balancer
 - ExternalName: provides an internal alias for an external dns name.
-Useful for outside resources
+Useful for accesing to outside resources

 Ingress
 Ingress is like a map of address to distributate workloads.
 Useful to expose multiple services under the same IP address of the load balancer